Vielauge/Vielauge.github.io/index.md

 - ssh keys Paperspace to git necessary?
 - connect VScode to paperspace? (see Live coding forum part 5, Nick Jun 4)
 - GitHub - fastai/dotfiles
+- get a credit card for sucessful paperspace billing or get the gtx1060 local running

 ### Learn (watch and do)
 - Python for data analysis - Wes McKinney (chapter 6)